Smooth norms in dense subspaces of Banach spaces: Introduction

 \begin{theoremA}\begin{romanenumerate} \item $\ell_{\infty}$ admits a dense subspace with an analytic renorming; \item Every separable Banach space admits a dense subspace with an analytic renorming; \item $\ell_1(\mathfrak{c})$ admits a dense subspace with an analytic renorming. \end{romanenumerate} \end{theoremA}

 We notice that (iii) is particularly surprising since the corresponding result for $c_0(\omega_1)$ fails to hold (see Theorem \ref{c0}), even though $c_0(\Gamma)$-spaces have much better smoothness properties than $\ell_1(\Gamma)$'s.
 Moreover, item (ii) answers positively \cite[Remark 3.4]{DFH}, where it was asked whether, in normed spaces with countable algebraic basis, every equivalent norm can be approximated by analytic norms.
-We also prove the following result.